HTTP-RPC/Kilo/README.md

 `IteratorAdapter` is typically used to serialize result data produced by NoSQL databases.

 ## Java Client
-The Java client library enables Java-based applications (including Android) to consume HTTP-RPC web services.
+The Java client library enables Java applications (including Android) to consume HTTP-RPC web services.
 It is distributed as a JAR file that includes the following types, discussed in more detail below:

 * _`org.httprpc`_
     * `WebServiceProxy` - invocation proxy for HTTP-RPC services